 Spruce up the Place

-Now, this is perhaps the easiest part.
-You can experiment with various features and design elements.
 But be careful to avoid clutter.
 Try using multifunctional items instead of two different items.
 You also need to ensure that these features are well-protected from the element by choosing products made from weather-resistant materials like plastic, polyethylene, fiberglass, etc. Don’t forget good lighting to keep the party going way longer beyond dusk.